 passing grade.
 When asked to grade their environmental friendliness, 25% gave

 themselves an "A" and nearly 60% gave themselves a "B." Only 2% gave

 themselves an "F" and said that they did not really care about the

 The TD Canada Trust Green Home Poll found that nearly all Canadians feel

 that the government should create initiatives to make residential construction

-agree with building code changes for renovations.
-Canadians are less likely to
+building code changes for renovations.
+Canadians are less likely to agree with

-assessment while 39% would like the assessment to be free.
+one-third would like the assessment to be free.

 Many banks offer incentives for homeowners either purchasing a home or

 renovating a home.
 TD Canada Trust has two Green Home products for those who